-

 Researcher availability hours:Wednesday, May 13th 14:00-17:00

-Thursday, May 14th, 10:00 AM - 1:00 PMAnalysis of genomic segment complementation using genomic segment-deficient influenza viruses
+Thursday, May 14th, 10:00 AM - 1:00 PMAnalysis of Genome-segment Complementation during Co-infection by Genome-deficient Influenza A Viruses

 - Virology